openstack/swift/doc/source/overview_stats.rst

 container), the filename format of the logs on disk, the location of the plugin class definition, and any plugin-specific config values.

 The plugin class definition defines three methods.
-The constuctor must accept one argument (the dict representation of the plugin's config section).
+The constructor must accept one argument (the dict representation of the plugin's config section).
 The process method must accept an iterator, and the account, container, and object name of the log.
 The keylist_mapping accepts no parameters.